liulch/liulch.github.io/research.md

 ## Peer Reviewed Articles

 1. Panel Data Visualization in R (panelView) and Stata (panelview) (with Hongyu Mou and Yiqing Xu), conditionally accepted at Journal of Statistical Software.

-2. A Bayesian Multifactor Spatio-Temporal Model for Estimating Time-Varying Network Interdepen- dence (with Xun Pang), forthcoming at Political Science Research and Methods.
+3. A Bayesian Multifactor Spatio-Temporal Model for Estimating Time-Varying Network Interdependence (with Xun Pang), forthcoming at Political Science Research and Methods.

-3. A PracticalGuidetoCounterfactualEstimatorsforCausalInferencewithTime-SeriesCross-Sectional
-Data (with Ye Wang and Yiqing Xu), forthcoming at American Journal of Political Science.
+4. A Practical Guide to Counterfactual Estimators for Causal Inference with Time-Series Cross-Sectional Data (with Ye Wang and Yiqing Xu), forthcoming at American Journal of Political Science.

-4. A Bayesian Alternative to the Synthetic Control Method (with Xun Pang and Yiqing Xu),Political Analysis.
+6. A Bayesian Alternative to the Synthetic Control Method (with Xun Pang and Yiqing Xu), Political Analysis.